The Cat Returns: Home media

 The film was dubbed in English by Walt Disney Pictures with the voices of Anne Hathaway, Cary Elwes, Peter Boyle, Elliott Gould, Tim Curry, Judy Greer, and Kristen Bell, for a release on DVD on February 22, 2005, alongside Nausicaä of the Valley of the Wind and Porco Rosso.
 Walt Disney Studios Home Entertainment released the film on Blu-ray in the United States on June 16, 2015.
 GKIDS re-released the film on DVD and Blu-ray on January 16, 2018.

 Manga

-Baron the Cat (バロン 猫の男爵, Baron: Neko no Danshaku) is a 2002 manga written by Aoi Hiiragi and published by Tokuma Shoten.
+is a 2002 manga written by Aoi Hiiragi and published by Tokuma Shoten.
 The story in the manga is largely the same as in its film adaptation, with a few minor differences, including a comedic ending in which the cat Natoru comes into Haru's room and pesters her.
 The manga also includes a mildly dark revelation involving Haru's cat friend from childhood, Yuki.
 In this version, Yuki was struck and killed by a vehicle.
 The Cat Kingdom is a sort of cat heaven, and Yuki helps Haru out of gratitude for feeding her fish crackers when she was a little girl.
 The film instead portrays the Cat Kingdom as a physically real dimension parallel to Haru's home city.